What Happens If The Stanley Cup Runs Out Of Space?

 Stanley Cup Design

-The Stanley Cup is one of the most iconic and largest trophies in sports.
-The cup is approximately 3 ft tall and weighs 37 pounds, but players who have the honor of hoisting it claim it is either weightless or requires every last drop of their energy.
+At approximately 3 ft tall and weighs 37 pounds, the Stanley Cup is one of the most iconic and largest trophies in sports.
+Players who have the honor of hoisting it claim it is either weightless or requires every last drop of their energy.
 The large bands on the Stanley Cup have a circumference of 35 inches.

-The engraving process is slow and painstaking because it is all done by hand.
-The process resembles less carving and more stamping each character into the silver with a small hammer.
+The engraving process resembles less carving and more stamping each character into the silver with a small hammer.
+This process is slow and painstaking, because it is all done by hand.
 Each band holds the inscriptions for 13 teams, each allowed to have 52 names inscribed, meaning that each ring can record the names of up to 676 champions.

 The honor of engraving the trophy goes to Louise St. Jacques, who is only the 4th person in history to perform the duty, and all of the other engravers come from her same family tree.
 Jacques is also in charge of restoring and maintaining the trophy, an important job considering it travels around the world.